-BlueHost are known for two primary hosting plans (low cost shared hosting and reseller hosting), plus domain registrations.
+BlueHost are known for low-cost shared hosting plans, plus VPS, dedicated, and reseller options -- plus domain registrations.
 Founded in 2003 and based in an impressive 50,000 square foot head office, CEO Matt Heaton was in-post for eight years and oversaw much of the firm’s development, both in terms of the business and the technical infrastructure.
 He recently handed over the top job to Dan Handy, the former COO, in order to concentrate on development.

 BlueHost is part of a family that also includes FastDomain and HostMonster, founded in 2005 and 2006 respectively.
 The group of companies have now been purchased by Endurance International Group based in Boston, MA.

 As a company, BlueHost pride themselves on superb customer support (for example, on their website, they boast a call waiting time of less than 30 seconds - a bold claim).

 BlueHost is a good choice if you want 100% in-house services from a specialised team.
 Nothing is outsourced: the company have their own fibre connections, their own data centres spanning 20,000 square feet, and even their own custom Linux kernel running on custom-built servers.
 This makes them an ideal solution if you prefer to have one point of contact when you need help and support.

 BlueHost only provides Linux hosting, and they concentrate on providing a simple, generous web hosting package with huge space and bandwidth limits and competitive pricing.

 Each of their packages are provided on shared servers, and prices are set depending on the length of the contract chosen.
 This places BlueHost firmly in the individual, non-profit and small business market, and makes them a good solid choice for PHP applications that don’t tend to hog resources, such as WordPress, Drupal, Joomla and other lightweight CMS installs.